Dear Friends,

 For the last decade, I’ve been working hard to heal my trauma from domestic childhood abuse and growing up as the child of an alcoholic.
 But it’s only in recent years that I’ve also come to realize that my father’s gambling habits affected me in ways that I wasn’t aware of.

-It seems to me that gambling and alcoholism tend to go hand in hand, so it’s not unusual for an alcoholic to also have a gambling problem.
+Gambling and alcoholism tend to go hand in hand, it’s not unusual for an alcoholic to also have a gambling problem.
 Even from a young age, I was able to understand that my mom worked very hard, and my father would come home and demand money, only to lose it gambling.
-Though we lived a modest middle-class life, I was unaware that it was largely due to help from my grandparents.
+Though we lived modestly, I was unaware that it was largely due to help from my grandparents.
 I was always worried that we would lose everything.
 My mother did her best to reassure me, but her reassurances indirectly taught me not to trust my instincts, which later led me to make many costly mistakes.

 If you grew up in a similar household, here are some ways that growing up as the child of a gambler might have affected you.